- First-to-File Rule: and used trademark can be protected only in the case of well-known or prominent trademark:

 - It should fall under the definition of a trademark prescribed in the Trademark Act:

-- It should be distinctive so as to serve as an indication of goods or services or. if is not inherently distinctive, it should have acquired a secondary meaning:
+- It should be distinctive so as to serve as an indication of goods or services or, if is not inherently distinctive, it should have acquired a secondary meaning:

 - It should not fall into any of the categories of unregistrable trademark prescribed in the Trademark Act.

-In addition to the reason for rejection, an opposition against the application can be filed by the owner of a trademark registered in the territory of a member country of a treaty to which Korea has acceded, if both the trademark and the designated goods of the application are identical with, or similar to, those of the foreign trademark registration and if the application is filed by a person who is, or used to be, an agent or a representative of the owner of the registered trademark within 1 year prior to the filing date of the application concerned without obtaining the authorization or consent from the owner of the registerd trademark.
+In addition to the reason for rejection, an opposition against the application can be filed by the owner of a trademark registered in the territory of a member country of a treaty to which Korea has acceded, if both the trademark and the designated goods of the application are identical with, or similar to, those of the foreign trademark registration and if the application is filed by a person who is, or used to be, an agent or a representative of the owner of the registered trademark within 1 year prior to the filing date of the application concerned without obtaining the authorization or consent from the owner of the registered trademark.

 C. Publication and Pre-Grant Opposition

-If the Examiner finds no ground for rejection of a trademark application, or he considers that the rejection has been overcome by the applicant’s response (argument and/or amendment). he shall render a decision to publish the trademark application.
-Once a trademark application is published in the official gazette, called the “Trademark Publication Gazetote,” any person may file an opposition within 30 days from the publication date.
+If the Examiner finds no ground for rejection of a trademark application, or he considers that the rejection has been overcome by the applicant’s response (argument and/or amendment), he shall render a decision to publish the trademark application.
+Once a trademark application is published in the official gazette, called the "Trademark Publication Gazette," any person may file an opposition within 30 days from the publication date.
 The thirty-day period cannot be extended.
 A notice of opposition containing a brief statement on the grounds for opposition must be submitted within the thirty-day period.
 Then, the opponent may amend, add or supplement the grounds for opposition within 30 days after the expiration of the thirty-day period.

 E. Protection of Foreign Well-Known Trademarks in Korea

 - Regardless of whether or not they are registered under the Trademark Act, well-known or famous marks are protected by way of barring the registration of a mark which is identical with, or similar to, such marks.
-A trademark application filed by a person other than the owner of the famous mark will be rejected; and, if the registratin is erroneously granted, it will be subject to invalidation.
+A trademark application filed by a person other than the owner of the famous mark will be rejected; and, if the registration is erroneously granted, it will be subject to invalidation.

 - Even if goods and/or service concerning a trademark application are not identical with or similar to those of a well-known trademark, the application shall be refused due to the possibility of misleading the consumers about the origin of goods or services.
 Furthermore, an interested party may request a trial or invalidation of registration of such a trademark if it has been registered.